rabrain/ai-chat/README.md

 <br />

-**Chat Bar is a cross-platform desktop application that provides quick access to ChatGPT from the tray (menu bar).**
+**AI Chat is a cross-platform desktop application that provides quick access to ChatGPT from the tray (menu bar).**

 By having it reside on the menu bar, we eliminate the need to switch between windows when using ChatGPT as our daily assistant.
 It also enables us to have a streamlined workflow, as we can easily multitask and communicate with the AI without interrupting our current tasks.